ikarth/arktikos/README.md

     lein ring server

 This is, admittedly, a bit bare metal right now.
-It'd be nice to get it packaged up so that people can run it without editing the code.
+It'd be nice to get it packaged up so that people can run it without editing the code or needing Leiningen.

+## TODO

+A lot of stuff:

+* Clean up configuration files so you don't have to read the setup code.
+* Clean up the frontend display:
+  * Improve the UI
+  * Move JSON data updates to unified function that all the graphs can share
+  * Add more graphs and data displays
+* Better distribution, in a downloadable package

 ## License